min2ha/ukwa-site/content/target/43969/index.en.md

   "subject": "EU Referendum"
 }

-# Brexit has given voice to racism – and too many are complicit

 Miqdaad Versi believes that politicians and the media are fuelling the rise in racism since the EU referendum.